 Statement

-My paintings combine the modulation of light and a technical realism with an abstract modernist aesthetic, building on the foundation of many of the artists in the American Abstract group of the 20th Century.
-After many years of creating collages as studies for my paintings, now for my Interspace series I am working from low-relief setups.
+My paintings combine the modulation of light and a sculptural illusionism with an abstract modernist aesthetic, building on the foundation of many of the artists in the American Abstract group of the 20th Century.
+After many years of creating collages as studies for my paintings, now for my Interspace body of work I am working from low-relief setups.
 These are color studies about light and shadow, ephemeral studies of the shapes of shadows and the negative spaces between cut-out shapes and the background.
 They are ideas for paintings; I have an idea of what I want to see and work toward it.
 Gradients from the internal shading of objects, or the shadows cast by objects, are cut up and employed in building abstract compositions.
 These are photomontages that are focused on the compression of space and light.
 My use of gradients and my drawing cutout shapes with scissors are the main components of this exploration.

-My central concern in The Artifact Color Series, begun in 2018, is the concept of phenomenal transparency; I employ opaque mixtures to achieve the illusion of transparency in the medium of oil paint.
+My central concern in my Artifact Color Collages, begun in 2018, is the concept of phenomenal transparency; I employ opaque mixtures to achieve the illusion of transparency in the medium of oil paint.
 These are inspired by Josef Albers’ Homage to the Square series and are collages created with painted woodblock papers.
 They are the oil paint mixtures from current paintings, influenced by the seasons and local weather.

 Reviews